Shelter & Facility Rental FAQs

 Rules and Regulations

 OSMP facilities are patrolled by local law enforcement agencies.
 All applicable rules and regulations, including state statutes and city ordinances, are enforced.
+COVID Restrictions regarding group size and other COVID Terms and Conditions listed on the Shelter & Facility Rentals Main Page are enforced.
+Maximum capacities by shelter or facility can be found on the Shelter & Facility Descriptions Page.

 - The applicant is prohibited from raising funds, charging admission, or providing private training for pay unless combined with an OSMP Commercial Use Permit.

-- Cancellation policy: The cost of the facility reservation, minus a $25 administrative fee, will be refunded if the facility use permit is cancelled 60 days or more before the scheduled rental date.
-If the facility use permit is cancelled 15 days or more before the scheduled date, one half (50 percent) minus a $25 administrative fee will be issued.
+- Cancellation policy: The cost of the facility reservation, minus a potential $25 administrative fee, will be refunded if the facility use permit is cancelled 60 days or more before the scheduled rental date.
+If the facility use permit is cancelled 15 days or more before the scheduled date, one half (50 percent) minus a potential $25 administrative fee will be issued.
 If the permit is cancelled 14 days of fewer before the scheduled date, no refund will be issued.
 Any applicable refund will be processed in two to four weeks.
 All refunds will be issued to the original payee.

 - Refunds: There are no refunds for alcohol or parking permits.
 There are no refunds for cancellations due to inclement weather or conditions, including but not limited to: rain, strong winds or wildfires.
 Check in advance for any fire bans.
 There is no guarantee that fires of any kind will be allowed at OSMP facilities.